A food critic’s favorite made-in-the-state wine, beer and spirits

 Finding a Colorado rum, stout or Merlot to love can be a challenge right now, since the state’s many tasting rooms and festivals have been on hiatus.
 While I haven’t sampled everything brewed and distilled in Colorado, over time I’ve found some go-to favorites in almost every beverage category.
 I value drinkability, not snob appeal.
 I like beverages I can enjoy every day, generally paired with food.
 Affordability matters, too.
 The state’s priciest bottles are not the only ones that are delicious.

-The following thirst quenchers aren’t good because they are made here.
+The following thirst quenchers aren’t good because they are made in Colorado.
 They’re just good.

 If you have a favorite Colorado-made fermented or distilled beverage, let me know at: [email protected].